IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 kubectl create -f flightassist_serverless.yaml
 ```

-Congratulation, now you can learn about [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.
+Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
+Also, you can learn about [How to Use Flightassist](#how-to-use-flightassist) and start testing your application.

 # How to Use Flightassist